Looking for the best 80s kids’ movies? Today I’m sharing a round up of 1980s films that I think your children will love.

 Kids will love this story of the charming bad boy who everyone loves, and the evil headmaster who can’t bring Ferris down.
 There are tips on faking illness to get out of school, kick-ass Beatles tunes and a Ferrari gets trashed.
 It’s just brilliant.
 And if nothing else, your kids need to know that “Life moves pretty fast.
 If you don’t stop and look around once in a while, you could miss it!”

-This one makes my top 5 Christmas movies – Every.
+This 1980s kids movie makes my top five Christmas movies – Every.
 Single.
 Year.

 What kid wouldn’t be enchanted by the idea of a cute, fluffy pet that sings and talks – but unexpectedly turns into an evil monster when fed after midnight?
 One note of caution – there’s a sad story in this movie that explains how Phoebe Cates’ character realised there’s no Santa, but we glossed over this with a, “Well, would you believe in Santa if that happened to YOU?” (you *so* wouldn’t).
 Gremlins is dark, funny and festive – it’s good viewing year-round, but best served during Christmas.